★ Overview

 According to legend, Fenrir was wrested from his parents and raised by Aesir gods, who wanted to raise him from birth to correct his devious ways.
 However, their attempts to control him failed.
 After the first unsuccessful chaining, in which Fenrir bit through the strong chain with minimal effort, the gods told him the chaining exercise was merely a game.
 But Fenrir, who was stronger than the Aesir gods realized, easily broke through the second set of chains.

 It was only Tyr, the bravest of the Aesir gods, who was finally able to hold Fenris Wolf with a strong enough tether.
-Fenrir lashed out in anger, and managed to sever Tyr’s arm in response to his actions.
+Fenrir lashed out in anger, and managed to sever Tyr's arm in response to his actions.
 Fenrir was then reportedly chained to a boulder, from which he never escaped.
 Fenrir howled endlessly, and ultimately produced a river of saliva called Van, which flowed uninhibited from his mouth.
 Fenrir ultimately broke free from his boulder at Ragnarok, and proceeded to destroy much of the Nine Worlds, including killing Odin.
-Fenrir was ultimately killed by Odin’s sons.
+Fenrir is eventually killed by Odin's son, Viðarr, who wears a magical boot made from all the leather scraps humans have ever discarded.
+Viðarr steps on Fenrir's lower jaw and rips his head apart.